rassistbr/PBIEmbeddedSample/README.md

-# The most "easy to undestand" sample of Power BI Embedded
+# The most "easy to understand" sample of Power BI Embedded

 ## Demo: http://pbieltm.azurewebsites.net/